tanghcn/overleaf_ce_sync_with_git/README.md

-# Overleaf Sync with Git
+# selfhost Overleaf ce Sync with Git

 🤖 A GitHub action to take backups from selfhost OverLeaf which is an Online LaTeX Editor.